 Wilson So Ph.D.
 Partner

 Wilson has over 20 years of combined management and technical experience in the high-tech field.
 Before he joined SBF Consulting, Wilson was the practice leader of Hitachi Consulting's XBRL and GRC practice which he grew to $3M revenue in 3 years with over $10M in sales pipeline.
 Wilson’s knowledge/experience with open data standards, accounting and risk reporting frameworks is most helpful to regulators and corporations in compliance and supervision.
 The solution business is in the financial services, healthcare, and Oil & Gas sectors.
 Wilson led marketing effort in the areas of intelligent networking, mobile communication, and utility computing.
 Wilson was also the system architect behind healthcare solution helping hospitals to identify clinical best practices.
 In his early days, Wilson accomplished the development of a landmine detection robot.
+Now, data science and machine learning is an area he would like to collaborate.
 Wilson received his MS and PhD degrees from Cornell University in Electrical Engineering.
 He received his BS degree in Electrical Engineering from the Illinois Institute of Technology.
 Wilson also attended the Stanford Executive Management Program.